 An Evening with Abraham Lincoln:

 A one-man play.
-This play runs about 100 minutes, and includes a brief intermission.
+This play runs about 90 minutes, and includes a brief intermission.
 Mr. Lincoln tells the story of his life, from his beginnings in Kentucky to his adult years in and around Springfield, as well as his years as President.
-Most of the play is in Lincolns own words, from his various speeches and writings.
-A sound system with a cassette tape player and an operator is required, along with basic theater lighting.
+Most of the play is in Lincoln’s own words, from his various speeches and writings.
+A sound system is required, along with basic theater lighting.
 No set is necessary except for a few basic furnishings.

 A Visit with Abraham Lincoln: